Arafly/Mern_Stack/Mernstack.md

 The back-end will comprise HTTP endpoints to cover the following use cases:

+- Create a new todo item in the database by sending an HTTP **POST** request
 - Retrieve the complete list of available todo items by sending an HTTP **GET** request
-- ~~Retrieve a specific todo item by sending HTTP GET request and provide the specific todo ID in addtion~~
-- Create a new todo item in the database by sending an HTTP POST request
-- Update an existing todo item in the database by sending an HTTP POST request
+- Delete an existing todo item in the database by sending an HTTP **DELETE** request

 Update ubuntu